jdkim5136/HangryBirds/README.md

 - Texture Mapping (used for blocks, food, bird, ground, and sky)

 ## How to download/play the game
 Download the ZIP file, and unpack it somewhere on your computer.
-Open up the HangryBirds folder, and you will see CS174A_Project and the README.md.
-Open up the CS174A_Project directory, then open up the Project directory.
-From there, run host.bat, and the game should now be running on localhost:8000.
+You want to open up the CS174AHangryBirds-main directory.
+Inside that directory, you will see a readme file and another directory.
+Open up the CS174A_Project directory, and open up the Project directory.
+Inside this directory, you will see many files.
+The file that we are concerned with here is the host.bat file.
+Running this file will start the server, which you can access on localhost:8000.
+Enjoy the game!

 ## Credits
 - Joshua Kim - @jdkim5136